-Saudi Arabia sacks military commanders in late-night reshuffle
+Saudi Arabia replaces military commanders in late-night reshuffle

-(CNN)Saudi Arabia has sacked a number of top military commanders in a late-night political reshuffle Monday that saw the country's monarch issue 39 royal decrees.
+(CNN)Saudi Arabia has replaced a number of top military commanders in a late-night political reshuffle Monday that saw the country's monarch issue 39 royal decrees.

-The state-run Saudi Press Agency (SPA) said that Saudi Arabia's King Salman bin Abdulaziz Al-Saud had issued the orders that included the dismissal of the chief of general staff and the commanders of the country's air defense force, Land Forces and Strategic Missiles Force.
+The state-run Saudi Press Agency (SPA) said that Saudi Arabia's King Salman bin Abdulaziz Al-Saud had issued the orders that included reshuffles for the positions of chief of general staff and the commanders of the country's air defense force, land forces and strategic missiles force.

+- Lt.
+Gen. Fayyadh bin Hamid bin Ragad Al-Rwaili becomes chief of general staff

+- Lt.
+Gen. Mazyad bin Sulaiman bin Mazyad Al-Amro is now head of the air defense forces

+- Lt.
+Gen. Fahd bin Abdullah bin Mohammed Al-Mitair takes the role as head of land forces

+- Lt.
+General Jarallah bin Mohammed bin Jarallah Al-Elwait becomes commander of the strategic missiles force

-The decrees related to military appointments were issued "based on recommendations of the Minister of Defense," according to one of royal decrees.
+The decrees related to military appointments were issued "based on recommendations of the Minister of Defense," according to one of the royal decrees.

 The current Defense Minister is Crown Prince Mohammed bin Salman, who is first in line to inherit the throne from his 82-year-old father, King Salman.